vampirefrog/motu/README.md

 MOTU midi express 128 linux driver
 ==================================

-**WARNING** there is currently a kernel panic in the driver, I haven't figured out how to fix it yet, so I suggest running it in a VM for now.

 | Device           | Ports | Status                         |
 |------------------|-------|--------------------------------|
 | midi express 128 | 8+8   | Working, with kernel panic     |